wmpg/WesternMeteorPyLib/README.md

 sudo python setup.py install
 ```

+this step might take a while because it will download the DE430 ephemerids.

 ### Windows

-On windows, you might not have to install library packages, but the installation might differ.
+The installation might differ on Windows.
 I recommend installing Anaconda, which should install most of the packages you will need.
 Contact me for more details about Windows installation if you are stuck.

 1) Install [Anaconda Python 3.*](https://www.anaconda.com/download/), IMPORTANT: during the installation, make sure to select the following: